Michael Monroe: Solo years and other bands (1985–2001)

-When Not Fakin' It was released, the Guns N' Roses record label, UZI Suicide, was re-releasing Hanoi Rocks albums in America.
-Guns N' Roses guitarist Slash also made a guest appearance on Monroe's Los Angeles shows in December 1989, performing the song "Looking at You".
-Aerosmith's lead singer Steven Tyler had also taken notice of Monroe and asked him to perform with Aerosmith at Les Paul's 75th birthday at the Hard Rock Cafe in New York.
-Monroe played saxophone on the song "Big Ten Inch Record."
-He mostly spent the rest of 1989 and 1990 touring.
+At the time Not Fakin' It was released, Guns N' Roses' record label UZI Suicide was re-releasing Hanoi Rocks' albums in America.
+Guns N' Roses guitarist Slash also made a guest appearance at Monroe's Los Angeles shows in December 1989, performing the song "Looking at You".
+Aerosmith's lead singer Steven Tyler had also taken notice of Monroe and asked him to perform with Aerosmith at Les Paul's 75th birthday at the Hard Rock Cafe in New York, where Monroe played saxophone on the song "Big Ten Inch Record."

-In the turn of the decade, Monroe performed along with Bryan Adams, Don Henley, Huey Lewis and Loudness in two New Year's shows at the 70,000-seat Tokyo Dome in Japan, on 31 December 1989, and 1 January 1990.
+Monroe mostly spent the rest of 1989 and 1990 touring, but at the turn of the decade he performed along with Bryan Adams, Don Henley, Huey Lewis, and Loudness in two New Year's shows at the 70,000-seat Tokyo Dome in Japan, held on 31 December 1989 and 1 January 1990.

-Monroe's solo career did not prove to be as successful as he had hoped, so in 1990 he decided to put together a new band.
-The band was called Jerusalem Slim, and was completed by former Billy Idol-guitarist Steve Stevens, Sami Yaffa, Greg Ellis and Ian McLagan.

-In 1991, Monroe was asked by Guns N' Roses to appear on their Use Your Illusion I album, where he plays the harmonica and saxophone on the song "Bad Obsession".
-Monroe also later appeared on GNR's 1993 album, "The Spaghetti Incident?", where he sang on the cover of The Dead Boys' "Ain't It Fun".
-At the time, Monroe also joined Guns N' Roses on stage performing Honky Tonk Women together with the band members and Ronnie Wood of the Rolling Stones.
+Monroe's solo career did not prove to be as successful as he had hoped, so in 1990 he decided to put together a new band called Jerusalem Slim, featuring former Billy Idol-guitarist Steve Stevens, Sami Yaffa, Greg Ellis, and Ian McLagan.
+The next year he appeared on Guns N' Roses' Use Your Illusion I album, where he played harmonica and saxophone on the song "Bad Obsession."
+Monroe also later appeared on Guns N' Roses' 1993 album "The Spaghetti Incident?", where he sang on the cover of The Dead Boys' "Ain't It Fun".
+He also joined Guns N' Roses on stage performing Honky Tonk Women with the band and Ronnie Wood of the Rolling Stones.

-Jerusalem Slim released an album titled Jerusalem Slim but broke up in 1992, due to Monroe and Stevens' musical disagreements.
-Next, Monroe tried to form another band called Demolition 23. with Yaffa, Jimmy Clark and ex Star Star Guitarist Jay Hening, who was eventually replaced by Nasty Suicide.
-Demolition 23. did release an album, titled Demolition 23. and they toured successfully, for example, in Japan and Europe, but the band broke up after Suicide announced that he would be retiring from the music business.
+Jerusalem Slim released an album titled Jerusalem Slim but broke up in 1992 due to Monroe's and Stevens' musical disagreements.
+Following that, Monroe formed another band called Demolition 23. with Yaffa, Jimmy Clark, and ex-Star Star guitarist Jay Hening, who was eventually replaced by Nasty Suicide.
+Demolition 23. released a self-titled album in 1994 and toured successfully in Japan and Europe, but the band broke up after Suicide announced that he would be retiring from the music business.

-During the rest of the 1990s and the early 2000s, Monroe released four more solo albums before re-forming Hanoi Rocks with Andy McCoy.
+During the rest of the 1990s and the early 2000s Monroe released four more solo albums.